Amarnath510/parcel-bundler-tutorial/README.md

   > ls -Slhr // compare the file sizes
   ```

-## Deploy Parcel bundler in Heroku (same process for Webpack too, actually this example is from webpack source ;))
+## Deploy Parcel build in Heroku (same process for Webpack too, actually this example is from webpack source ;))
 - Now we have a build and we cannot run parcel direclty on production
 - We need a simple server like `express` and deploy our build
 - Install `express` server, `npm i express`